3 Most Important Theories to Explain How the Solar System Formed?

 Kant did not recognize the inherent limitations of his approach because he was not well-versed in either physics or mathematics.
 His model does not account for planets orbiting the Sun in the same plane and direction as observed, nor does it explain the revolution of planetary satellites.

-He did not explain the source of energy that caused the random motion of particles.
-And his assumptions were against the law of Conservations of angular momentum.
+He did not explain the source of energy that caused the random motion of particles, and his assumptions were against the law of Conservation of angular momentum.

-The significance of Kant’s Gaseous Mass Hypothesis, however, lies in the fact that it was the first scientific attempt to explain the origin of the earth.
-Laplace’s postulation of the Nebular hypothesis is heavily influenced by Kant’s hypothesis.
+Kant’s Gaseous Mass Hypothesis, however, is significant because it was the first scientific attempt to explain the origin of the earth.
+Kant’s hypothesis heavily influences Laplace’s postulation of the Nebular hypothesis.

 ●⫸ Nebular Hypothesis or Laplacian Hypothesis